Safe Routes to School (SRTS)

 Bike Rodeos

 A bike rodeo is an obstacle course designed to help kids learn bike safety skills.
-You will need a large, flat space (e.g. a parking lot, tennis court, or blacktop) where you can set up different stations to test maneuvering skills such as stop/starting, turning, balancing, etc. Your Safe Routes to School Coordinators can help you set up a bike rodeo at your school and provide a helmet, fit station including free HELMETS for children that need one courtesy of the Loudoun Pediatric Obesity Council (LPOC).
-Interested in having a bike rodeo at your school?
-Contact Email Janice Jennings and Email Kelly Smit for information.
+You will need a large, flat space (e.g. a parking lot, tennis court, or blacktop) where you can set up different stations to test maneuvering skills such as stop/starting, turning, balancing, etc. Your Safe Routes to School Coordinators can help you set up a bike rodeo at your school and provide a helmet, fit station including FREE HELMETS for children that need one courtesy of the Loudoun Pediatric Obesity Council Mini Grant (LPOC).
+Interested in having a bike rodeo at your school or obtaining a guide to setting up your own bike rodeo?
+Contact Email Kelly Smit for information.

 Bike Donation Program